mindbuttergold/github-actions-reusable-workflows/documentation/reactions-based-pr-label/README.md

 # reactions-based-pr-label

-The reactions-based-pr-label workflow checks each open PR in a repository for the desired count of a specified reaction, and adds a label if the count is met.
+The reactions-based-pr-label workflow is a custom mindbuttergold workflow that checks each open PR in a repository for the desired count of a specified reaction, and adds a label to the PR if the count is met.

 ## Functionality